r7projects-shayan/falcon-hackathon/README.md

 - [AI71 API Key](https://marketplace.ai71.ai/api-keys)
 - [AI71 documntation](https://marketplace.ai71.ai/documentation)

+## Doctor's Handwriting Identification and OCR

+This project includes functionality to identify and process doctor's handwriting from prescription images.
+It uses an AI model to detect bounding boxes around handwritten text and classify each character.
+The classified characters are then combined to form the extracted text, which is further processed by an OCR model to convert it into digital text.

+### How to Use

+1. Start the application.
+2. Navigate to the "Drug Identification" page.
+3. Upload a prescription image.
+4. Click the "Process Prescription" button.
+5. The application will display the processed image with bounding boxes and labels, along with the extracted digital text.

+### Requirements

+- Inference API URL and Key (set in environment variables)

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.